zottelbeyer/QNAP-collectdinfluxdbgrafana/README.md

     docker-compose up -d --build
 ```

-- Open your browser to [YOURNASIP]:3000
+- Open your browser to [YOURNASIP]:3000/dashboards and open the QNAP-collectd Dashboard
 - Login in with default credentials "user" "password"

 **Modifying**